In addition to the blistered, peeling skin, the person has fever, chills, and weakness.

 Certain types of staphylococci bacteria secrete toxic substances that cause the top layer of the skin (epidermis) to split from the rest of the skin.
 Because the toxin spreads throughout the body, staphylococcal infection of a small area of skin may result in peeling over the entire body.
 However, most areas of peeling skin are not actually infected with the bacteria.

 Staphylococcal scalded skin syndrome occurs almost exclusively in infants and children under the age of 6.
-It rarely occurs in older people except for those with kidney failure or a weakened immune system.
+It rarely occurs in older adults except for those with kidney failure or a weakened immune system.

-Symptoms of staphylococcal scalded skin syndrome begin with an isolated area of another skin infection called impetigo Impetigo and Ecthyma Impetigo is a superficial skin infection, caused by Staphylococcus aureus, Streptococcus pyogenes, or both, that leads to the formation of scabby, yellow-crusted sores and, sometimes... read more .
+Symptoms of staphylococcal scalded skin syndrome begin shortly after development of a staphylococcal infection such as impetigo Impetigo and Ecthyma Impetigo is a superficial skin infection that leads to the formation of scabby, yellow-crusted sores and, sometimes, small blisters filled with yellow fluid.
+It is caused by Staphylococcus... read more .
+However, symptoms of impetigo are not always identified before staphylococcal scalded syndrome develops.

 In newborns, the infection may appear in the diaper area or around the stump of the umbilical cord.